Quantum Error Correction-like Noise Mitigation for Wave-like Dark Matter Searches with Quantum Sensors

 On the other hand, with our protocol, the uncertainty is given by Eqs.\,(\ref{eq:uncertainty_QEC_smallN}) and (\ref{eq:uncertainty_QEC_largeN}) with $\gamma \to \gamma_\text{eff}$.
 Therefore, our protocol improves the uncertainty for this case as well.

-\textit{Conclusions and Discussion ---} In this letter, we have proposed a QEC-like error mitigation protocol to improve the sensitivity of quantum sensors for DM searches under general Markovian noise acting on each sensor independently.
-By constructing a logical qubit from $N$ sensors and applying adaptive control operations, we have shown that our protocol improves the uncertainty by a factor of $\sqrt{N}$ compared to the protocol without error mitigation for small $N$.
-For large $N$, the uncertainty scaling saturates to the SQL by the ideal measurement, which is impossible to achieve for the DM search due to the unknown DM phase.
-We, for the first time, have shown that the ideal sensitivity can be achieved even with the unknown phase by using our protocol.
-Although we mainly focus on the DM search, our protocol can be applied to general quantum sensing tasks where the signal Hamiltonian contains unknown random phases and the noise acts on each sensor independently.
+\textit{Conclusions and Discussion ---} In this letter, {we have addressed a key challenge in quantum-enhanced searches for wave-like dark matter: the presence of an unknown, time-varying signal phase that prevents the repeated application of ideal measurements over long observation times.} We proposed a QEC-like error mitigation protocol to improve the sensitivity of quantum sensors for DM searches under general Markovian noise acting on each sensor independently.
+By constructing a logical qubit from $N$ sensors and applying adaptive control operations, our protocol improves the uncertainty by a factor of $\sqrt{N}$ compared to the protocol without error mitigation for small $N$.
+For large $N$, the uncertainty scaling saturates to the SQL by the ideal measurement, {without requiring knowledge of the signal phase.} {To our knowledge, this is the first {proposal} that the ideal-measurement sensitivity can be recovered in the practically relevant regime of unknown and drifting phase, a scenario ubiquitous in DM searches or other high-energy physics applications, such as high-frequency gravitational wave detection, but often overlooked in conventional quantum metrology.}

-The main advantage of our protocol stems from the fact that the DM signal includes a ``nuisance'' parameter that makes the repetition of the ideal measurement impossible.
-In the conventional quantum metrology setting, such parameters are absent, but in realistic applications, in particular in high-energy physics like the search for DM or high-frequency gravitational waves, it often appears.
-Our work opens up a new direction of quantum metrology for such situations.

-In practice, we admit that our protocol is complicated and challenging to implement with current technology.
-It is an important future work to simplify the protocol, in particular for a smaller number of sensors, and to analyze the performance under imperfect quantum operations and finite operation time for practical applications.
+In practice, we admit that our protocol is complicated and challenging to implement with current technology {for large $N$}.
+It is an important future work to simplify the protocol {possibly by using hardware-efficient recovery operations} and to analyze the performance under imperfect quantum operations and finite operation time for practical applications.

 \textit{Acknowledgments ---} The work of TS was supported by the JSPS fellowship Grant No.\ 23KJ0678.
-This work was supported by JSPS KAKENHI Grant Nos.\ 24K17042 [HF], 25H00638 [HF], and 23K22486 [TM].
+This work was supported by JSPS KAKENHI Grant Nos.\ 24K17042 [HF], 25H00638 [HF], 26H00403 [HF], 26K17131 [HF] and 23K22486 [TM].
 In this research work, HF and TM used the UTokyo Azure (\url{https://utelecon.adm.u-tokyo.ac.jp/en/research_computing/utokyo_azure/}).